ayush-jadaun/ayush-jadaun/README.md

 ## About

-I'm a 2nd-year ECE student at MNNIT Allahabad, currently building [Dreamvator](https://dreamvator.com) — the world's first structured pilot training platform.
+I'm a 2nd-year ECE student at MNNIT Allahabad, currently building [Dreamvator](https://dreamvator.com) — aviation stealth startup.
 I architect and ship full production systems: from distributed job queues and multi-agent orchestration to mobile apps, payment infrastructure, and cloud deployments.

 My work sits at the intersection of **distributed systems**, **AI/ML**, and **systems engineering**.
 I care about building things that are technically rigorous and solve real problems.